graymalkin/pomsets-with-predicate-transformers/README.md

-# Pomsets with Predicate Transformers
+# Predicate Transformers for Relaxed Memory
-OCaml implementation of Pomsets with Predicate Transformers.
+OCaml implementation of Predicate Transformers for Relaxed Memory.

 ## Build this tool